EdwinSanFI/Project-Slot/README.md

 2. The program will display a welcome message showing the amount of dollars and credit you have.

-3. If you have enough money, you can play by entering option #1, otherwise you will have to [deposit money](#how-to-deposit-money) into your account and a second menu with the new options available.
+3. If you have enough money, you can play by entering option #1, otherwise you will have to [deposit money](#how-to-deposit-money) into your account and a second menu with new options will open up.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174521953-8802538f-40fb-4903-8ce4-6fc1c6fd8167.png" alt="Second menu">
 </p>

-4. After choosing option 1, the program will ask you if you want to enter the letter P to pull the lever or E to exit the play option.
+4. After choosing option 1, the program will give you the option to enter the letter **P** to pull the lever or enter the letter **E** to exit the game
 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174522534-7b1cde9d-cac9-4e88-a7af-8a3807fa6983.png" alt="Play menu">
 </p>

-5. When you enter the letter **P**, it will ask you to enter the bet (only accepts bets of 5, 7, 10, 15, 20, 30, 50 or 100 dollars) and after enter the bet, the result of the roulette will be printed.
+5. When you enter the letter **P**, it will ask you to enter the bet (only accepts bets of 5, 7, 10, 15, 20, 30, 50 or 100 dollars) and after entering the bet, the result of the roulette will be printed.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174522695-6f560377-2e73-42eb-b0e4-74cc6c68647b.png" alt="Roulette">